Skip to content

 Karlslund — Örebro's cultural area

-Culture and history at Svartån
+Culture and history by Svartån

-Crafts and art in historic buildings
+Craft and art in historical buildings

-Summer cafe with us
+Summer café with us

 Take a trip to Lindbacka

-Previous article Egg oil tempera
+Previous article Egg yolk tempera

 Next article Wood wool